ibexa/documentation-user/docs/content_management/translate_content.md

 [[= product_name =]] offers a [side-by-side translation view](#side-by-side-translation-view) that displays the source and target languages simultaneously.
 It makes it easier for you to provide, edit, and review translations.

-You can also translate your content translated automatically by using an external translation service.
+You can also translate your content automatically by using an external translation service.
 Automatic translation requires [configuration]([[= developer_doc =]]/multisite/translations_management/configure_translations_management) before you can use it.

-## Add website languages
+## Manage translation settings

+### Website languages

 You can only add translations in languages that have been set up in the **Admin** panel.
 If your user [role](work_with_permissions.md) has the right permissions, you can add a new language.